Now Available: Ko Sasaki’s Photobook “XEPCOH – Kherson: On Nights of Falling Missiles”

 Accompanied by:

-In addition, purchases made through Reminders Photography Stronghold will include a special item arriving from Ukraine.
+In addition, purchases made through Reminders Photography Stronghold include a handmade ribbon created by children in Ukraine.

 Order Notes